Nithil3007/Clinical-Trial-Matcher/README.md

 - I assumed the 'interventions' parameter wouldn't be needed to filter the trials.
 But using it gave better results.
 - Since it's my first time using the trials API, I assumed it would only return trials if there was a strong match.
 But that was not the case.
 - An object storage service (AWS S3) was easier to implement and cheaper.
 Even though a database would have been much better in terms of performance and security.
+- I am assuming the transcriptions have a specific format
 - I had trouble coming up with the right project structure (especially for the frontend).
 Turns out not using subfolders was the right option.